truj1ll0/mkdocs-help-center/docs/classy-live/donor-covered-fees.md

 [Learn more about Donor Covered Fees on Classy](https://support.classy.org/s/article/donor-covered-fees)

+!!! example "Want to participate?"

+    <a href="https://learn.classy.org/cl-donor-covered-fees-closed-beta.html">Sign up</a> to join the waitlist for the closed beta.

 ## Turn on Donor Covered Fees

 If you use both the Auction and Text-to-Donate features at your event, you'll have separate donor-covered fee settings for each.